-MP/M-86 FILES
+MP/M II FILES

-3.1 MP/M-86 File Specifications
+3.1 MP/M II File Specifications

 A file is a collection of data stored on disk.
 A file is given a unique name and that name is used to access that file.
 Disk directories display a list of the filenames stored on the disk.
 A command file is an executable file, a series of instructions that the computer can follow step by step.
-A command file is generally referred to as a "program."
+A command file is generally referred to as a "program".

 A command file sometimes requires a data file to process.
 A data file is generally a collection of data; a list of names and addresses, the inventory of a store, the accounting records of a business, a document, parts of a book, scientific weather information, or other collections of similar information.
 In a sense, a data file is the object of a command.
-Sometimes a data file is a command file, but in this case the command file is itself the object of another command file.
-This is the case when using a command to copy command files from one disk to another.
+Sometimes a data file is a program file, but in this case the program file is itself the object of another command file.
+This is the case when using a command to copy program files from one disk to another, for example.

 There are three ways to create a file.
-You can create a file by copying an existing file to a new location, perhaps renaming it in the operation (refer to Section 12, PIP, MP/M-86's Peripheral Interchange Program).
+You can create a file by copying an existing file to a new location, perhaps renaming it in the operation (refer to Section 12, PIP, MP/M II's Peripheral Interchange Program).
 The second way to create a file is by using a text editor.
-The text editor creates the file and assigns the name you specify to the file (see Section 11, ED, the MP/M-86 Text Editor).
-Finally, some programs create output files, for example, ASM86, MP/M-86's assembler.
+The text editor creates the file and assigns the name you specify to the file (see Section 11, ED, the MP/M II Text Editor).
+Finally, some programs create output files.

-MP/M-86 identifies every file by its unique file specification.
+MP/M II identifies every file by its unique file specification.
 A file specification can consist of four parts: a drive specification, a primary filename, a filetype, and a password as shown below.